bellissimogiorno/nominal/README.md

 ## Acknowledgements

-Thanks to Lars Brünjes for help and support.
+Thanks to Lars Brünjes for help, support, and code contributions.